-Learning Objectives – These are specific key take aways from the session.
+Learning Objectives – These are the specific key takeaways from the session.
 They refer to what the participant will be able to recall after attending the session.
 They should be reinforced throughout the session and are a good way to ensure you keep your presentation focused.

-· Begin with an action verb in present tense
+· Begin with an action verb in the present tense

 · Must be measurable - do not use “know” or “understand”

 · No more than one learning objective per 15-20 minutes of session time.

 *Pro tip - Many participants read the title, then the learning objectives, and finally the description if those two content pieces intrigue them.
 Keep this in mind when crafting your copy.

 · Bring a backup copy of your presentation to the session

 · Embed graphics and video to share your story visually